Tiny houses and other alternative forms of homeownership have captured the public imagination.

 Modular homes get built in home building facilities in multiple pieces, unlike manufactured homes that get built in one piece.
 The completed two to five pieces of the home get transported to the home site, where they are then joined on top of a solid foundation.
 Once all the pieces are joined, these homes look similar to site-built homes.
 These homes must adhere to local and state codes, depending on where the building is located.

-As modern lifestyles change to become increasingly more flexible, the way we think about what a home is has changed as well.
+As modern lifestyles changes to become increasingly more flexible, the way we define a home is also shifting.
 Manufactured homes and modular homes give people looking for the stability and comfort of a single family home the chance to invest in that dream without sacrificing their lifestyle.

 After graduating in 2016 from The University of Texas with a degree in English, Sanda Brown became a content writer for the BDX with a focus on website copy and content marketing.